 “The base of any true art is our ability to live consciously or unconsciously in the world of imaginations.”
 Michael Chekhov, To The Actor

 Chekhov noticed actors were loosing their most valuable tool - the ability to transform themselves through their imagination.
 He developed a series of simple and accessible exercises allowing the actor to begin this transformation.
-Some of the tools he embodied were; crossing the threshold, qualities of movement, archetypes, imaginary body, centers, psychological gesture, personal and general atmospheres, radiation, and a feeling of ease, beauty, form and of the whole.
+Some of the tools he embodied were; archetypes, imaginary body, centers, psychological gesture, qualities of movement, personal and general atmospheres, radiation, a feeling of ease, beauty, form and a sense of the whole.

 “In our technique there are no purely physical exercises, all exercises are psycho-physical.
 The outer physical action awakens an inner psychological response.”
 Michael Chekhov

 Chekhov believed that every physical action has the ability to awaken within the actor creative feelings and sensations.
 These then become creative tools where the actor can explore and develop a rich inner life for the character.
 Actors contain within themselves infinite possibilities and Chekhov’s technique encourages the actor to listen and act upon his/her own creative individuality.